 Additionally, HR professionals can now employ tests, quick background checks, and online searches to find out more about applicants than ever before.
 Video chat and email speed up the process and allow people far away from the office to put their interest forward.

 The role is still evolving, but technology certainly has a role to play in the future of hiring.
 Keep on reading to see more in-depth analysis and learn more about how to keep up:

 The Globalized Applicant Pool

 Technology and the expansion of the internet bring with them a greater degree of connectivity than humanity has ever seen, not just with information but with each other, personally and professionally.
-Add to this higher levels of education throughout the world and a solid team can theoretically be comprised of individuals throughout the world, seeing as how many jobs can now be performed remotely.
+Add to these higher levels of education throughout the world and a solid team can theoretically be comprised of individuals throughout the world, seeing as how many jobs can now be performed remotely.

 Also popping into vogue (and not going anywhere) is the video chat interview.
 While phone interviews are fine, in many cases they simply don’t offer the same amount of information a “face to face” meeting offers.
 During these interviews relevant documents and examples are also brought up more easily, improving the efficiency of the process.

 A Greater Pool of Information

 The digital age is defined above all else by easy access to information, and this is true as much for employers as it is for the average person.
 Social media has already proven to be an invaluable hiring tool, if unofficially, as hiring managers can look up profiles and determine ahead of time if applicants would be a good fit (or if they have a questionable record).
 LinkedIn is the obvious choice, but other social media networks can provide nearly the same amount of information to the observant professional.